Apple's Spring Loaded event: The five biggest announcements | ZDNet

 Plus updates to Apple Card and Podcasts

-Apple just finished its first event of 2021by streaming a virtual keynote for the "Spring Loaded" event.
+Apple just finished its first event of 2021 by streaming a virtual keynote for the "Spring Loaded" event.
 During the event, Apple announced several new hardware products including new iPad Pros, a new iMac, a new Apple TV, Tile-like AirTags for tracking everyday items, and a purple iPhone 12.
-Yes, purple.
-There's still no word on when iOS 14.5, which we had expected Apple to announce during the event, will ship.
+Yes, purple. iOS 14.5, which we had expected Apple to announce during the event, will ship next week.

 Below you'll find everything Apple announced during the event.